FourBob/ikea-led-obegraensad/README.md

 5. **Build the Project**

    - Click the `PlatformIO Build` icon (bottom right corner).

+### Moon Phase (new)

+- Shows a large moon disc with the illuminated portion bright and the shadow side dimmed
+- Uses WeatherService (wttr.in) to fetch moon_phase and moon_illumination
+- Aspect-corrected rendering so the moon appears circular on non-square panels
+- Falls back to a loading indicator until data is available

    - Check the log for missing libraries.
      - Use the **Libraries** icon in PlatformIO to install required libraries.
    - Repeat `Clean` and `Build` until the build succeeds.